Pediatric surgeon adopts little girl after saving her life

 "You realize that you’re taking care of not only the kids, but their parents, and there’s a lot that goes into it," Dr. Finck said.
 "And once you’re a mom, you see the whole thing."

-Hallmark is honoring Dr. Fink in May, with select stores collecting donations for Connecticut Children’s Medical Center in her name.
+Hallmark is honoring Dr. Finck in May, with select stores collecting donations for Connecticut Children’s Medical Center in her name.

 “I hope it raises awareness of adoption and how positive that can be, not only for a family, but for kids," said Dr. Finck.
 "It has been a wonderful experience for me."